arturdryomov/pages/content/posts/2018-06-16-morning-fun.md

 # Be Involved

-* Don’t distance the development process from the running process.
+* Don’t distance the development process from the running one.
 * Be with the audience.
 * Make both proactive and reactive decisions.
 * Create and optimize your own routine.